www.shutterstock.com

 Who is to blame for this wretched state of affairs?
 I would assign blame, neither to the EU nor the US, but to former communists, including Milosevic, Tudjman and their acolytes.
 They had the opportunity, before the war and after Dayton, to transform Tito’s slogan of brotherhood and unity, peacefully into genuine democracy in a multinational state.
 But they chose to reinvent themselves as aggressive divisive ethnic nationalists.
 The people of this unfortunate country are still paying the price.

-Part 1 was published on 4 February and can be found here www.ambassadorllp.com/ap-insights/the-25th-anniversary-of-the-general-framework-agreement-for-peace-in-bosnia-and-herzegovina-part-1
+Part 1 was published on 4 February and can be found here THE 25th ANNIVERSARY OF THE GENERAL FRAMEWORK AGREEMENT FOR PEACE IN BOSNIA AND HERZEGOVINA - Part 1 (ambassadorllp.com)

 Access.
 Engagement.
 Resolution.